TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # Storybook

 The last time I tried a minor update, I ran into trouble with Storybook.
-It appeared to update OK but then encountered TypeScript errors with one of my stories.
+It appeared to update OK but then I encountered TypeScript errors with some of my stories.
 Something in 8.6.5 and later broke type inferencing for arguments to the Story `render` method.

 I have three stories that override `render`, and all of them have the same errors.
 I thought this would be quickly fixed in a later version, so pinned the version to 8.6.4 in my `package.json` and moved on.